Unified Work Embeddings: Contrastive Learning of a Bidirectional Multi-task Ranker: WorkBench

 \subsection{Tasks}

-WorkBench is an evaluation suite of six work-related tasks, enabling holistic evaluation across the work domain.
-For a given query space $\mathcal{Q}$ and target space $\mathcal{Y}$, task $T$ is formalized as ${T\!\left(\mathcal{Q}, \mathcal{Y}\right) = R}$, producing ranking matrix $R \in \mathbb{R}^{|\mathcal{Q}| \times |\mathcal{Y}|}$.
-Uniform modeling of the tasks enables accessible multi-task evaluation, using common metrics that we define in the next section.
-Figure~\ref{fig_main_overview} shows both query and target examples for all tasks, and a summary of task properties can be found in Table~\ref{tab_task_overview}.
-The tasks are detailed in the following.
+WorkBench comprises six real-world work-related tasks in English for holistic evaluation in the work domain.
+Each task $T(\mathcal{Q}, \mathcal{Y}) = R$ maps query space $\mathcal{Q}$ to target space $\mathcal{Y}$, yielding ranking matrix $R \in \mathbb{R}^{|\mathcal{Q}| \times |\mathcal{Y}|}$.
+This uniform formalization enables multi-task evaluation with the common metrics defined in Section~\ref{sec:multitask_eval_metrics}.
+Task examples and properties are provided in Figure~\ref{fig_main_overview} and Table~\ref{tab_task_overview} respectively, with each task detailed below.

-\textbf{Job2Skill} with test set ${T\!\left(\mathcal{J}_\text{ESCO}, \mathcal{S}_{ESCO}\right)}$ exploits the widely used ESCO ontology (v1.2.0)~\cite{le2014esco}, linking $3,039$ unique jobs and a $13,939$ skills for job title space $\mathcal{J}_\text{ESCO}$ and skill space $\mathcal{S}_{ESCO}$ respectively.
+\niboldhead{Job2Skill} with test set ${T\!\left(\mathcal{J}_\text{ESCO}, \mathcal{S}_{ESCO}\right)}$ exploits the widely used ESCO ontology (v1.2.0)~\cite{le2014esco}, linking $3,039$ unique job titles and $13,939$ skills for job title space $\mathcal{J}_\text{ESCO}$ and skill space $\mathcal{S}_{ESCO}$ respectively.
 This is a multi-label ranking task, as each job requires multiple skills.
 For validation, we rely on a held-out subset of the training data, based on vacancy job titles, enriched by tagged ESCO skills in the vacancy description.

-\textbf{Skill2Job} is defined as the inverted Job2Skill task ${T\!\left( \mathcal{S}_{ESCO}, \mathcal{J}_\text{ESCO}\right)}$ for both test and validation sets, and is a multi-label task with skills occurring in multiple job profiles. \looseness=-1
+\niboldhead{Skill2Job} is defined as the inverted Job2Skill task ${T\!\left( \mathcal{S}_{ESCO}, \mathcal{J}_\text{ESCO}\right)}$ for both test and validation sets, and is a multi-label task with skills occurring in multiple job profiles. \looseness=-1

-\textbf{SkillNorm} with ${T\!\left(\mathcal{A}_\text{ESCO}, \mathcal{S}_{ESCO}\right)}$ exploits ESCO's alternative label structure where each skill in $\mathcal{S}_{ESCO}$ is provided with several alternative formulations, which we define as $\mathcal{A}_\text{ESCO}$.
+\niboldhead{SkillNorm} with ${T\!\left(\mathcal{A}_\text{ESCO}, \mathcal{S}_{ESCO}\right)}$ exploits ESCO's alternative label structure where each skill in $\mathcal{S}_{ESCO}$ is provided with several alternative formulations, which we define as $\mathcal{A}_\text{ESCO}$.
 Defining the task to predict the canonical skill for each alternative enables a fixed target output space independent of the number of alternatives.